The Working River

 Channel Improvements

-FRIA supports regulatory changes to protect and optimize use of the Lower Fraser River, including navigation safety enhancement, dredging, dike protection, debris reduction and protection of the environment.
+FRIA supports regulatory changes to protect and optimize the use of the Lower Fraser River, including navigation safety enhancement, dredging, dike protection, debris reduction and protection of the environment.

 The Lower Fraser River will be a world class waterway that supports industry and trade in a safe and sustainable way, while maintaining and improving the interests of existing stakeholders and traditional users.

-Land Transportation Access and Congestion
+Land Transportation Access & Congestion

 Industry along the Lower Fraser River believes that the implementation of effective transportation strategies can only be achieved through a joint Lower Mainland Transportation Committee with representation from Industry, First Nations, government, stakeholders and community.